ANSR-laboratory/ANSR-laboratory.github.io/content/publication/tong-evaluating-2013/index.md

 ---
-title: Evaluating the effects of systemic low frequency oscillations measured in the periphery on the independent component analysis results of resting state  networks.
+title: Evaluating the Effects of Systemic Low-Frequency Oscillations Measured in the Periphery on the Independent Component Analysis Results of Resting-State Networks
 authors:
 - Yunjie Tong
-- Lia M. Hocke
+- Lia Hocke
-- Lisa D. Nickerson
+- admin
-- Stephanie C. Licata
+- Stephanie Licata
-- Kimberly P. Lindsey
+- Kimberly Lindsey
-- Blaise deB Frederick
+- Blaise Frederick
 date: '2013-08-01'
 publishDate: '2025-02-10T18:27:28.680010Z'
 publication_types:
 - article-journal
-publication: '*NeuroImage*'
+publication: '*Neuroimage*'
 doi: 10.1016/j.neuroimage.2013.03.019
 abstract: Independent component analysis (ICA) is widely used in resting state functional connectivity studies.
 ICA is a data-driven method, which uses no a priori  anatomical